 And this year is the worst of all.

 Because I’m not only trying to wrangle the out-of-control magic artifacts flying around all over the place.
 This year, I also have to try to keep a magical cat and a talking frog out of trouble.

 Goddess take the wheel.

 Things are about to get really ugly.

-Reader Review: "I started Crokies and Screams last night before heading to bed and COULD NOT PUT IT DOWN!!!
+"I started Croakies and Scream last night before heading to bed and COULD NOT PUT IT DOWN!!!
 Talk about nonstop action in a book!
 I finished it just a few hours later in a dazed state of awe!
 Unbelieveable!!!!!!!!
-Sam Cheever, you NEVER fail to write a book that isn't worth the investment of time and is always rewarded with fun and excitement! 🐸"
+Sam Cheever, you NEVER fail to write a book...worth the investment of time and is always rewarded with fun and excitement!"

 More from this series

 I really enjoyed this introduction into this world and I just couldn’t get enough of it.
 I just so thoroughly enjoyed meeting these new characters and getting to go on their journey.
 I will most definitely be reading more wonderful books from this author.